ValentinChanter/ELFCC/README.md

 ## Requirements

-This program was tested using nasm version 2.16.01 on Ubuntu 24.04.
+This program was tested using nasm version 2.16.01 on Ubuntu 24.04 and nasm version 2.15.05 on Linux Mint 21.2.

 When I tried to test the program on Debian 12, `/tmp/outfile` was created but was empty.
 The binary was still executing normally without crashing.
-This was probably due to open, read, or write permission issues and another payload should work.
+This was probably due to open, read, or write permission issues and another payload not requiring such permission should work.

 ## Usage